-The TPO continued to coordinate activities in support of Intelligent Transportation System (ITS) infrastructure such as the St. Lucie Advanced Transportation Management System (ATMS) and related to land use and socio economic data collection and analysis.
+The TPO continued to coordinate data collection and monitoring activities in support of Intelligent Transportation System (ITS) infrastructure such as the St. Lucie Advanced Transportation Management System (ATMS) and related to land use and socio economic data collection and analysis.